jwcroppe/python-db-web/README.md

-SSH_TUNNEL_LOCAL_PORT - local port to be used for the SSH tunnel (default: 3306) FLASK_HOST - host name on the local server for the Flask server (default: 0.0.0.0) FLASK_PORT - port on the local server for the Flask server (default: 5000)
+SSH_TUNNEL_LOCAL_PORT - local port to be used for the SSH tunnel (default: 3306) FLASK_HOST - host name on the local server for the Flask server (default: 0.0.0.0) FLASK_PORT - port on the local server for the Flask server (default: 5000) ENTITY_NAME - name of the event to display when the page is rendered (default: IBM Systems Tech U Attendees)
 ```

 Here are the steps to deploy this application as a Docker container: